stevendz/stevendz/README.md

 ## ❤ to Build - Life is better when you’re smiling!

 Hi, I'm Steven - a **mobile developer and engineer** from Hamburg.
 I fell in love with Flutter over one year ago now and have spent more than 700 hours in studying this framework.
-My working principle is learning by doing.
-Always up for a discussion on the newest mobile framworks and trends with a cold beer. 🍻
+To deepen my technical knowledge, I completed the 'Neue Fische' Bootcamp and gained over 540 hours of experience within the MERN-stack.
+There is no challenge I am afraid of and I love to reach my limits, just to exceed them the next day.
+A day without improvement can't be a successful day.

 ### I work on ... 💻
 Flutter | React.js | Vue.js